 Literacy

 Raising my two daughters has been my life's greatest privilege and joy.
-It’s my love of God, family and that unforgettable third-grade day that fuel my passion to help others, especially children, read and believe in what’s possible for their lives.
+It’s my love of God, family and that unforgettable third-grade day that fuel my passion to help others, especially children, discover the power of words and reading.

 Reading Makes a World of Difference